swyxio/sw-yx.github.io/_posts/2017-05-03-pickingbackup.md

 layout: post
 title: picking back up
 date: 2017-05-03
-categories: mongo express react node
+tags: mongo express react node
-tags: MERN
+feelings: MERN
 ---

 a dreadful couple of weeks due to a combination of travel (to london) and subsequent sickness.
 I am not beating myself up about it and instead just moving on.
 I have also signed on for FullStack Academy starting late june.